-Linda and Bob were making breakfast when I walked over, and immediately offered me some filtered water for my oatmeal.
-I decided to cook my new breakfast meal from Outdoor Herbivore.
-Cooking and foliage were the highlights of this hike.
-Cold oatmeal, shoveled down with a grimace, had been common on other hikes It was SO MUCH BETTER hot though.
+Linda and Bob were making breakfast when I walked over and immediately offered me some filtered water for my oatmeal.
+Today’s breakfast meal was from Outdoor Herbivore.
+Cooking and Fall foliage were the highlights of this hike.
+Cold oatmeal, shoveled down with a grimace, had been standard on other hikes.
+It was SO MUCH BETTER hot, though.

 Sugar was moving around in her tent, and I suspected she would be over shortly.
 I had heard her ask Linda to wake her up for the meteor shower the night before and was impressed since it was about 4:30 AM.
 But then again, I was impressed I had woken up at 4 AM.

 We never did see any meteors.
-Well, actually Linda claims she saw one, but it was 4:30AM.
-We ended up sitting and chatting for a half hour, and I’m not sure any of us paid much attention to be honest.
-A half hour was about all I could take of the cold without moving though, so I finally said my goodbyes and grabbed my pack.
+Well, Linda claims she saw one.
+We ended up sitting and chatting for a half-hour, and I’m not sure any of us paid much attention, to be honest.
+A half-hour was about all I could take of the cold without moving, so I said my goodbyes and grabbed my pack.
 I had packed up my camp before breakfast and was ready to go.